saman-pasha/lcc/README.md

 * auto deferral is a way let expressions will defined to automatically release dynamic memory allocated by `alloc` clause. refer to [alloc](test/lambda) test folder `defer.lisp` sample.
 * `method` clause will receive current instance or pointer as `this` parameter.
 Methods are defined outside a structure by access method operator `->` placed between struct name and method name like `Employee->Sign`.  refer to [method](test/method) test folder `method.lisp` sample.
 * `auto` variable type simplifies lambda and function pointer variables. also `typeof` clause is added to use other variables type for define another variable.
+* `inline struct` can be defined in variable declaration, function parameters or outputs which permits to return multiple values from a function. refer to [multi](test) `multi.lisp` file for complex samples.
 * `func` type allows developer to define a function pointer which wasn't available before.
 * refer to [basic](test) `basic.lisp` file for some struct definition samples.
 * refer to [control](test) `control.lisp` file for some control structures samples.